Phoenix

 Was My Baby’s Injury Caused by Medical Malpractice?

 If your baby suffered an injury at birth, and forceps or vacuum extraction were used, you may wonder if you have a case for medical malpractice.
-If you have any question as to whether your child was injured during labor and delivery you should contact an attorney to have your case investigated.
+If you have any questions as to whether your child was injured during labor and delivery, you should contact an attorney to have your case investigated.

 The hospitals and doctors will not tell you the cause of your baby’s injuries.
 You should have an attorney investigate on your child’s behalf.
 Not every case or injury involves medical malpractice - but far too many cases do.
 You have the right to investigate what happened and discover the truth – whatever that might be.